Western Women: Nellie Bush was ferryboat captain, Arizona lawmaker

 In 1915, Joe bought an interest in a ferryboat business shepherding passengers and freight across the Colorado River from the small community of Parker, Arizona, population 35.
 Nellie arrived in Parker six months pregnant to encounter unpaved roads, no electricity or running water, and only one telephone line for the entire town.

 Life was not easy along the muddy Colorado River.
-As her due date approached, she hocked her wedding ring to afford a train ticket to Phoenix where Wesley Bush was born Sept.
+As her due date approached, she hocked her wedding ring to afford a train ticket to Phoenix, where Wesley Bush was born on Sept.
 11, 1915.

 Nellie taught school in Parker and briefly stood in as principal.
 She also served on the Parker School Board.